Computer History - 1975

 Other computer events in 1975

-Gordon French hosts the first meeting of the Homebrew Computer Club in his garage March 5, 1975.
+Gordon French hosts the first meeting of the Homebrew Computer Club in his garage on March 5, 1975.

-A flight simulator demo is first shown.
+A flight simulator demo was first shown in 1975.

 The Byte Shop, one of the first computer stores, open in California.

 New computer products and services introduced in 1975

 Bill Gates, Paul Allen, and Monte Davidoff announce Altair BASIC, designed for the Altair computer on January 2, 1975.
 The language becomes the first computer programming language program for personal computers.

 The first resistive touchscreen was developed by George Samuel Hurst in 1975, but it wasn't produced and used until 1982.